If we had to condense this aftercare page to the size of a fortune cookie paper, it would simply say:

 If your piercing is visible in public you may also start to receive a barrage of unwanted questioning from strangers.
 Questions may include, “Did that hurt?”, “Does that go all the way through?”, and my favorite, “What happens when you’re older and you don’t want that anymore?”
-Please be patient and polite with your answers, as these people are simple creatures that have not yet evolved.
+Please be patient and polite with your answers, as these people are simply curious.

 Wash your hands thoroughly, prior to cleaning or touching on or near your piercing for any reason.

 Soak at least once, up to three times a day using saline, sea salt water, or a small amount of H2Ocean.
 Use a small disposable paper cup or plastic cup.